 All model weights were estimated in a hierarchical Bayesian framework with random effects accounting for differences in the importance of (asocial and social) features among individuals and experimental groups.
-The models were fit using Stan as a Hamiltonian Monte Carlo engine for Bayesian inference61, implemented in R v.4.0.3 through cmdstanr version 0.3.0.9.
-We used within-chain parallelization with reduce_sum to reduce model run times through parallel evaluation of the likelihood.
+The models were fit using Stan as a Hamiltonian Monte Carlo engine for Bayesian inference, implemented in R v.4.0.3 through cmdstanr version 0.3.0.9.
+We used within-chain parallelization with reduce\sum to reduce model run times through parallel evaluation of the likelihood.

 To minimize the risk of overfitting the data, we used weakly informative priors for all parameters.
-We used weakly informative normal priors centered on 0 for all weight parameters, exponential priors for scale parameters and LKJ priors for correlations matrices62.
-To optimize convergence, we implemented the noncentered version of random effects using a Cholesky decomposition of the correlation matrix63.
-Visual inspection of traceplots and rank histograms64 suggested good model convergence confirmed by the Gelman-Rubin criterion65 $\hat{R} \leq 1.01$.
-All inferences about weight parameters are based on several hundred effective samples from the posterior66.
+We used weakly informative standard normal priors centered on 0 for all weight parameters, exponential priors for scale parameters (with rate parameter $\lambda = 1$ ) and LKJ priors (with shape parameter $\eta = 4$ ) for correlations matrices.
+To optimize convergence, we implemented the noncentered version of random effects using a Cholesky decomposition of the correlation matrix.
+Visual inspection of traceplots and rank histograms suggested good model convergence and no other pathological chain behaviors, with convergence confirmed by the Gelman-Rubin criterion $\hat{R} \leq 1.01$ .
+All inferences about weight parameters are based on several hundred effective samples from the posterior.
 We provide additional details about some model features below.